 You may not believe me, but I am being honest.
-Three years ago when I re-started collecting books and built this site (even though it is called good girl comics) I didn’t know comic books like this existed!
+A few years back when I re-started collecting books and built this site I didn’t know comic books like this existed!

 Upon reflection I can imagine in the days well before the internet, television and indeed even Playboy magazine there would have been a strong male urge to slip one of these issues in with the mix of Walt Disney Comics and Stories, Walter Lantz New Funnies and Looney Tunes.
 No doubt more than one shocked mom found a copy hidden under the bed.

 It is so extreme I have trouble even placing it into the Archie “humor” category so many comics of the time fell into – it really is an outlier.
 I’m really not sure how the series from Fox Feature Syndicate ever made it to the newsstands, even without the Comics Code Authority.